jordanpotti/ElastAlertGrouper/README.md

 * [Setting up an ELK and Threat Hunint Lab](https://cyberwardog.blogspot.com/2017/02/setting-up-pentesting-i-mean-threat_98.html)
 * [Elastic Producs](https://www.elastic.co/products)

+## Why?

 The arise for something like this came from the need to alert when a group of events takes place.
 You can determine what events you want to add and you can add as many or as few as you would like.
+It's easy to alert when multiple events take place but the trouble starts when we need to make sure they are all from the same host.
+If you figure out how to do this with native ElastAlert rules, let me know :)

 Want to alert when 4 certain DLLs are accessed and a new network connection is initiated within a 3 second period?
 This tool can allow you to do that.
 ElastAlert support mentioned that this would be a feature at some point but it has not been released yet.